+2011 2010

-Combination in 2000.
-2010 \$ 2009 \$
+\$ \$

 Acquired segment 916,491 916,491

 Total Goodwill 916,491 916,491

 The recoverable amount of the cash generating unit above is determined based on value in use calculations.
 The value in use is calculated based on the present value of cash flow projections over a 10 year period with the period extending beyond 5 years extrapolated using an estimated growth rate.
-The cash flows are discounted using the yield of 10 year government bonds at the beginning of the budget period which was 5.00%.
+The cash flows are discounted using the yield of 10 year government bonds at the beginning of the budget period which was 5.21%.